OpiWrites/SpyPartyRanked/README.md

 ## How to install

 Windows:
-1. Download the `SpyPartyRanked.zip` file and place it anywhere you like.
+1. Download the `SpyPartyRanked2.0.zip` file and place it anywhere you like.
-2. Unzip and go into the `SpyPartyRanked` folder and run `SpyPartyRankedv2.0.exe`.
+2. Unzip and go into the `SpyPartyRanked2.0` folder and run `SpyPartyRankedv2.0.exe`.
 To check to make sure it is running, find the program in Task Manager.
 There will be two processes.

 Linux & MacOS:
 1. Download a copy of this repository from github: [SpyPartyRanked.zip](https://github.com/OpiWrites/SpyPartyRanked/archive/refs/heads/master.zip)